-SALVAGE YARD, AUTO PARTSAND JUNKYARD.
+SALVAGE AND JUNKYARD.
 An establishment where junk, waste, discarded, salvaged, or similar materials such as old metals, wood, slush, lumber, glass, paper, rags, cloth, bagging, cordage, barrels, containers, and the like, are brought, sold, exchanged, baled, packed, disassembled, stored, or handled, including used lumber and building material yards, housewrecking yards, heavy equipment wrecking yards, and yards or places where salvaged house wrecking or structural steel materials are stored, handled, and sold.
 This definition includes automobile wrecking or automobile wrecking yards and establishments for the sale, purchase, or storage of second-hand cars, clothing, salvaged machinery, furniture, radios, stoves, refrigerators, or similar household goods and appliances, all of which shall be usable, nor shall it apply to the processing of used, discarded, or salvaged materials incident to manufacturing activity on the same site where such processing occurs.
-Any establishment listed in the Standard Industrial Classification Manual under Industry Number 5015.
-Also, any land or area used, in whole or part, for the storage, keeping, accumulation, dismantling, demolition or abandonment of inoperable vehicles or parts therefrom.